afonari/Main/Resume.md

   - Evaluating significance of lattice vibrations and electron-phonon coupling in charge transport of crystals of conjugated small organic molecules.
  * New Mexico Highlands University:
   - Single crystal X-ray diffraction (XRD) studies of organic, organometallic compounds, and metal-organic frameworks.
-  - High resolution XRD investigates yielding experimental charge-density distribution of organic and organometallic compounds.
+  - High resolution XRD investigations yielding experimental charge-density distribution of organic and organometallic compounds.
   - Structural studies of crystal packing motifs of compounds for organic electronics.

 ## SKILLS: